 Honey bees are a familiar sight in gardens, fields and parks as they fly from flower to flower collecting nectar and pollen.

-Honey bees and other pollinators play a vital role in most land-based ecosystems.
-In a relationship that began in the Cretaceous Period, flowers provide insects with nutrients, and in return insects spread pollen to other flowers, enabling the plants to reproduce and spread.
+Honey bees, and other pollinators, play a vital role in most land-based ecosystems.
+In a relationship that began in the Cretaceous Period, flowering plants provide the bees with nectar and pollen, and in return the insects spread the pollen to other flowers, enabling the plants to reproduce and spread.

-The honey produced by a colony of honey bees makes their nests a valuable source of food for many animals, including man.
-Man began keeping bees as long as 7,000 years ago (perhaps even longer).
+Honey bees use the nectar they collect to make honey, a sugary substance that the bees store to use as food.
+The honey produced by a colony of honey bees makes their nests a coveted source of food for many animals, including man.
+Man began keeping bees for their honey at least 7,000 years ago.

-Continue reading to find out more about these truly amazing (and important) insects…
+Continue reading to find out more about these amazing insects…

 - What Is A Honey Bee?